OpenDevICON/opendevicon/docs/testMintBurnToken.md

 tx_result = get_tx_result(tx_hash)
 tx_result
 ```
-After this block finishes executing, reexecute the block to check the total supply and deployer balance.
+After this block finishes executing, re-execute the block to check the total supply and deployer balance.
 5 tokens must be added to total supply as well as the deployer address.

 ### Test mintTo method